dhellmann/pymotw-3/source/compileall/index.rst

 .. {{{cog
 .. cog.out(run_script(cog.inFile, '-m compileall -h', ignore_error=True,
-..                    break_lines_at=65, line_break_mode='wrap'))
+..                    line_break_mode='wrap'))
 .. }}}

 ::

-	$ python -m compileall -h
+	$ python3 -m compileall -h

-	option -h not recognized
-	usage: python compileall.py [-l] [-f] [-q] [-d destdir] [-x regexp] [-i list] [directory|file ...]
+	usage: compileall.py [-h] [-l] [-f] [-q] [-b] [-d DESTDIR] [-x REGEXP]
+	                     [-i FILE]
+	                     [FILE|DIR [FILE|DIR ...]]

+	Utilities to support installing Python libraries.

+	positional arguments:
+	  FILE|DIR    zero or more file and directory names to compile;
+	if no
+	              arguments given, defaults to the equivalent of -l sys.path

+	optional arguments:
+	  -h, --help  show this help message and exit
-	-l: don't recurse down
+	  -l          don't recurse into subdirectories
-	-f: force rebuild even if timestamps are up-to-date
+	  -f          force rebuild even if timestamps are up to date -q          output only error messages
-	-q: quiet operation
+	  -b          use legacy (pre-PEP3147) compiled file locations -d DESTDIR  directory to prepend to file paths for use in compile-time
+	              tracebacks and in runtime tracebacks in cases where the source
+	              file is unavailable
-	-d destdir: purported directory name for error messages if no directory arguments, -l sys.path is assumed -x regexp: skip files matching the regular expression regexp the regexp is searched for in the full path of the file -i list: expand list with its content (file and directory names)
+	  -x REGEXP   skip files matching the regular expression; the regexp is
+	              searched for in the full path of each file considered for
+	              compilation
+	  -i FILE     add all the files and directories listed in FILE to the list
+	              considered for compilation; if "-", names are read from stdin

 .. {{{end}}}